 What is a House in Multiple Occupation?

 A house in multiple occupation is a property rented out by at least 3 people.
 The three people must not be from 1 'household' (eg a family) but must share facilities like the bathroom and kitchen.

-- In order to be an HMO the property must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
-Properties let to students and migrant workers will be treated as their only or main residence and the same will apply to properties which are used as domestic refuges.
+In order to be a HMO the property must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
+Properties let to students and migrant workers will be treated as their only or main residence.
 There are specific requirements with regard to licensing and this can vary amongst Local Authorities.

 What will I need for a House in Multiple Occupation?

 If you are renting out a large HMO you must have a licence There are also specific requirements with regard to fire assessments.
 Please see our Fire/Health & Safety Assessments for further information.

 We are able to provide advice and support as required to ensure that you meet the necessary minimum standards imposed by the Local Authority and also meet the requirements of other statutory regulations (such as the Building Regulations).

 We can assist with the licence process and we have worked with numerous landlords to help them achieve this.

 Please give us a call at the Bristol Office for further information.